Last Updated March 26, 2020

-However, it’s also one of the most expensive programs in the world.
-The total costs for one person add up to around €690,000.
+However, it’s also one of the most expensive citizenship by investment programs in the world.
+Again the total costs for one person add up to around €690,000.

 Not to mention, you’ll also have to demonstrate “genuine links” to the country to get a passport, and that generally means actually becoming a resident of Malta.